josecarneiro/ironhack-technical-interview/README.md

 #### Q: Name several patterns for web-service APIs.
 Which is most commonly used in 2019?

-**REST** (or Representational State Transfer) is an architectural pattern that separates content by resources and methods.
+**REST (Representational State Transfer)** is an architectural pattern that separates content by resources and methods.

-**SOAP** (or Simple Object Access Protocol) is a protocol that transfers strictly defined data, structured in the XML format.
+**SOAP (Simple Object Access Protocol)** is a protocol that transfers strictly defined data, structured in the XML format.
 It was first defined in 1999 and is used in a lot of legacy applications.

 **GraphQL** is a data query and manipulation language that offers great flexibility when loading and modifying data.
 It allows you to load only the data you require.
 It was developed internally by Facebook in 2012 but released as an open-source standard in 2015.
 Many think it’s the future of web-service APIs, but it’s still an incomplete spec, with some poor implementations.

 #### Q: Enumerate some HTTP methods, and explain their purpose.

 **GET**: Retrieve data.
 Should not have consequences in terms of mutating state or side effects on the server.

 **POST**: Used to submit an entity to the specified resource, often causing a change in state or side effects on the server.

 **PUT**: Replaces all current representations of the target resource with the request payload.

 **PATCH**: Partially updates the target resource.

 **DELETE**: Deletes the specified resource.

 ### Testing

 #### Q: Distinguish between unit testing, integration testing and end-to-end testing.

-In *unit testing*,  we test each piece of functionality at the smallest practical level and ensure it is working as desired, not relying on external state, services, and not mutating external state or invoking external services.
+In **unit testing**,  we test each piece of functionality at the smallest practical level and ensure it is working as desired, not relying on external state, services, and not mutating external state or invoking external services.

-In *integration testing*, we test how two or more separate pieces of functionality work together.
+In **integration testing**, we test how two or more separate pieces of functionality work together.

-In *end-to-end* (or e2e) we test an application in its entirety, including the integration with external services.
+In **end-to-end** (or e2e) we test an application in its entirety, including the integration with external services.

 Google’s engineering guidelines suggests a *70/20/10 split*: 70% unit tests, 20% integration tests, and 10% end-to-end tests.

 #### Q: What is test-driven development (TDD)?
-How does it differ from behaviour-driven development (BDD)?
+How does it differ from behavior-driven development (BDD)?

 **Test-driven development (TDD)** is a software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards.

-**Behaviour-driven development (BDD)** aims to address the shortcomings of *TDD*, by trying to abstract away implementation details and instead focusing in the behaviour of the functionality.
+**Behavior-driven development (BDD)** aims to address the shortcomings of *TDD*, by trying to abstract away implementation details and instead focusing in the behavior of the functionality.

 In both **TDD** and **BDD** approaches, tests are written upfront before the actual code is written.
 Writing tests first helps predict the course of the development, which will ultimately prevent any cases being missed from the code or functionality.